michelesr/thesis/src/e2e.md

     });

-The third product is retrieved from list, then its quantity field is cleared and set to 3, then the `Aggiungi al paniere` button is retrieved from its text and clicked to add the product to the basket, and the resulting alert is managed with the `handleAlertPopup()` function:
+The third product is retrieved from list, then its quantity field is cleared and set to 3, the `Aggiungi al paniere` button is retrieved from its text and clicked to add the product to the basket, and the resulting alert is managed with the `handleAlertPopup()` function: